mareforma.open(path=None, *, ...)

 Raises

-SigningError — if require_rekor=True and the Rekor URL is unset or unreachable; or if the supplied Rekor log pubkey conflicts with the TOFU pin on .mareforma/rekor_log_pubkey.pem
+DatabaseError: if the database cannot be opened or the schema cannot migrateKeyNotFoundError: ifrequire_signed=Trueand no key is foundSigningError: ifrequire_rekor=Trueand the Rekor URL is unset or unreachable; or if the supplied Rekor log pubkey conflicts with the TOFU pin on.mareforma/rekor_log_pubkey.pemValueError: if bothrekor_log_pubkey_pemandrekor_log_pubkey_pathare supplied (mutually exclusive)

-First-time setup: run mareforma bootstrap once to generate an Ed25519 keypair at
+mareforma bootstrap once to generate an Ed25519 keypair at

 ~/.config/mareforma/key.
 After that, every assert_claim auto-signs.

 TOFU pin behavior.
 When rekor_log_pubkey_pem (or rekor_log_pubkey_path) is supplied, the canonical DER bytes of the public key are persisted to .mareforma/rekor_log_pubkey.pem.
-Every subsequent mareforma.open() on the same project compares the supplied key against the pinned PEM and refuses silent rotation — you must delete the pin file to intentionally rotate.
+Every subsequent mareforma.open() on the same project compares the supplied key against the pinned PEM and refuses silent rotation; you must delete the pin file to intentionally rotate.
 The first-pin write uses O_CREAT|O_EXCL, so two concurrent open() calls with different keys cannot race past existence checks and silently overwrite each other; the loser raises SigningError("...pinned to a different key by a concurrent ... call").

-Return the epistemic schema — valid values, defaults, and state transitions.
+Return the epistemic schema: valid values, defaults, and state transitions.

-Returns dict — stable across patch releases within a major version.
+dict: stable across patch releases within a major version.

 Rebuild a fresh graph.db from claims.toml for catastrophic-loss

 recovery.
-Fresh-only — refuses to run if graph.db already has any
+Fresh-only: refuses to run if graph.db already has any

 claims.
 Every signature is verified before any row is inserted;